“In-N-Out, Lubec, Getting Drunk with the Mouse, and a Heart filled with Wanderlust”- A Wayward Wanderer’s Tips for a Road Trip Across the U.S.

 It truly was something I have never seen or experienced before.
 The people I met, the elaborate structures which were built in the desert and the Thunderdome are just a few minuscule examples that made my trip out to Black Rock Desert, NV.
 Despite the insanity of it, all the pot I smoked and the fun I had; the best night I had was the last night I was there.

 I brought my inflatable bed out of my tent and slept on the desert ground underneath the bright stars of the fantastic black night sky.
 When I awoke, the air was crisp and my view was engulfed by a fog which gave an otherworldly feel to the desert.
 Through the white fog was the beautiful glare of the morning sun peaking over the mountains, with it’s rays becoming white against the playa.
-I never feel asleep and awoke in such a splendor in my life.
+I never awoke in such splendor in my life.
 If I had a choice of where and how I want to die, it would be in a moment like that.

 Three big suggestions: Bring more water and electrolytes then you think you’ll need.
 Bring gifts with you to hand out to people (small candies, hand sanitizer, rolling papers, condoms…) And, check your ego at the gate.
 You’re in for one hell of an experience.
 My only regret, I didn’t go in the Orgy Dome.